EXCLUSIVE-U.S. looks to Canada for minerals to build electric vehicles -documents

 "You can't just rely on projects in the U.S. for supply," said Pini Althaus, USA Rare Earth's CEO.
 "You have to collaborate with Canada."

-(Reporting by Ernest Scheyder in Houston and Jeff Lewis in Toronto; Editing by Amran Abocar and Marguerita Choy)
+(Reporting by Ernest Scheyder in Houston and Jeff Lewis in Toronto; Editing by Amran Abocar, Aurora Ellis and Marguerita Choy)

 ((ernest.scheyder@thomsonreuters.com; Twitter: @ErnestScheyder; +1-713-210-8512; Reuters Messaging: ernest.scheyder.thomsonreuters.com@reuters.net; jeff.lewis@tr.com; +1 647 200 7236))